 - Since Milford Sound is far more accessible by road, you are bound to be sharing the waters with many other boats and people; not to forget planes and helicopters hovering above you.

 - There is no direct road to Doubtful Sound and you need to be transported by boat over Lake Manapouri and then by bus over Wilmot Pass.
 So it receives only a fraction of the visitors compared to Milford Sound.
-The isolation of this place makes the fiord a very unique place few people get to experience.
+The isolation of this place makes the fjord a very unique place few people get to experience.
 Doubtful Sound remains relatively untouched and is more of a wilderness experience.

 - Doubtul Sound is much larger compared to Milford Sound.
 However, the peaks at Milford Sound are much more vertical and imposing than Doubtful Sound.

-Lastly, do not worry if it is raining on the day of your visit – rains mean additional new waterfalls and you get to see lush green peaks.
+Lastly, do not worry if it is raining on the day of your visit – rains mean additional new waterfalls and you also get to see lush green peaks.

 Day 11 – Bungee Jumping and Queenstown downtown

-When we first started planning our trip to New Zealand, I knew I had to do bungee jumping!
-AJ Hackett, the guys who run bungee jumping in Queenstown, have three different jump sites, depending on the kind of thrill you are seeking.
-I booked myself for bungee jumping (I signed up for the one at Kawarau Bridge – the shortest one) and almost backed out.
+I signed up for the one at Kawarau Bridge (the shortest one).
+On the day of the jump, I almost backed out.
 I have done skydiving before, but that was a completely different beast.
 With a skydive, you don’t really see the ground as a real thing, it seems so surreal, and you’re strapped to another person who pushes your frozen body out of the plane for you.
-With a bungee, you gotta jump yourself off that ledge!
+With a bungee, you gotta jump off that ledge yourself!
 Scary enough!!!

+If you like wine tasting, then you are in for a treat!
 There are quite a few vineyards and wineries within driving distance of Queenstown.
 The most notable winery is the Gibbston Valley Winery, which has a wine cellar and tasting in a cave.
-My head was still spinning after the jump, so did not indulge in any wine tasting, but it has a good restaurant and excellent cave cellar, if you want to check it out.
+It is located right next to the bungee jumping site at Kawaru Bridge.
+My head was still spinning after the jump, so did not indulge in any wine tasting, you may want to check it out.We came back to Queenstown and walked around Lake Wakatipu.
+For the 4 days that we were in Queenstown, I kid you not, we had an ice cream from Mrs. Ferg every day.
+They have some unique and crazy flavors and are so darn good!
+If you have a sweet tooth, you may also want to check out Patagonia Chocolates.

 We had also booked ourselves on Shotover Jet activity, but it was cancelled due to bad weather.